China's Economy, Politics, and Demography

 Chinese Exports and the Trade War with the United States

 An American company called Skydio produces drones for the U.S. military and police departments.
+It is the largest producer of drones in the United States.
 For obvious reasons, all of its global supply chain is outside China.
-Except batteries; it is forced by buy imported batteries, a global industry dominated by China.
+Except batteries; it is forced to buy imported Chinese batteries, a global industry dominated by China.
+As part of the trade war, Chinese used a new law, the Anti-Foreign Sanctions Act, to cut off Skydio from Chinese batteries starting in November, 2024.
+China produces more drones in one week than Skydio produces in a year.

 China is the world’s largest producer of EVs, batteries, and solar panels.